Seteeri/Particle/snippets/notes/PARTICLE.md

         +-------+-------------------+--------------------+---------------
       * Fix:
         * Cdr when creating lists mid-way [Done?]
+        * Sub on Cdr of Y pair does not work
         * When replacing NIL after newlist@Pair, it currently creates the list on one line and NIL on another line, however it does not create newlist for the NIL [Done]